olawuwo-abideen/olawuwo-abideen/README.md

 ### Hi there, I'm Olawuwo Abideen  👋

-- 🔭 I’m looking for intership or entry level Backend Engineer
+- 🔭 I’m looking for Backend Engineer Role
 - 🌱 I’m currently learning microservices and system design
 - 👯 I’m looking to collaborate on open source project
 - 💬 Ask me about; Documentation and Web Engineering